DOF Publishes FY 2023 Tentative Assessment Roll

 The NYC real property tax assessment and appeal procedure is calendar driven.
 With the release of the tentative assessment roll, property owners will now have an opportunity to examine and challenge these values before the assessment roll is finalized in May.

 Owners who believe that the DOF has incorrect property information, such as the wrong number of units or square footage, may file a Request to Update with the DOF.
-These forms are posted at www.nyc.gov/finance.
-The deadline for correcting property errors with DOF this year is April 1 for all property classes.
+These forms are posted at https://www1.nyc.gov/site/finance/taxes/property-forms/property-forms-assessments-and-valuations.page.
 Filing a Request to Update with the DOF, however, isn’t a substitute for challenging the assessed value with the Tax Commission.

 All properties are valued by law according to the property’s condition on the taxable status date of Jan.
-5. Owners who want to challenge their properties’ assessed values can do so with the NYC Tax Commission, an independent city agency.
-This year, the absolute deadline for filing a challenge to a property’s assessment for Class 2 and Class 4 properties is March 2, 2020, and owners who don’t file a tax appeal by March 2 lose any right to contest assessments for the ensuing July 1, 2020, through June 30, 2021, tax year.
-Forms to file a challenge are available on the Tax Commission’s website at www.nyc.gov/html/taxcomm.
+5. Owners who want to challenge their properties’ Assessed Values can do so with the NYC Tax Commission, an independent city agency.
+Information about challenging your notice of property value can be found at https://www1.nyc.gov/site/taxcommission/about/challenging-notice-of-property-value.page.
+This year, the absolute deadline for filing a challenge to a property’s assessment with the NYC Tax Commission for Class 2 and Class 4 properties is 5 p.m., Monday, March 1, 2022.

-The final assessment roll will include any changes based on the decisions made by the Tax Commission, as well as new information the DOF gathers about abatements, exemptions, and other adjustments.
-In June, the DOF will use the final roll to generate property tax bills for FY 2020.
+The final assessment roll will include any changes based on the decisions made by the NYC Tax Commission, as well as new information the DOF gathers about abatements, exemptions, and other adjustments.
+In June, the DOF will use the final roll to generate property tax bills for FY 2023.

 NYC Tax Commission Hearings

-Between March and October, the NYC Tax Commission conducts hearings with property owners (or their representatives) who have challenged their Tentative Assessments to consider whether an assessment should be reduced.
-At these hearings, information and documentation supporting a property owner’s appeal may be presented.
+Between March and October, the NYC Tax Commission conducts hearings with property owners who have challenged their Tentative Assessments or their representatives to consider whether an assessment should be reduced.
+At such hearings, information and documentation supporting a property owner’s appeal may be presented.
 Hearing Officers typically render decisions within weeks of a hearing.

 If the property owner accepts a NYC Tax Commission offer to reduce the assessment, the appeals process is concluded, the reduction is effective as of July 1, and the property owner may apply for a refund of any tax overpayment.